apache/arrow-site/_posts/2020-07-27-cpp-build-simplification.md

 we've looked for ways to include just what is needed and nothing more.
 These efforts have resulted in smaller downloads and installed package sizes.
-From 0.17.1 to 1.0.0, installed library sizes for macOS and Windows CRAN binaries are down 10 percent, despite the addition of many new features.
+From 0.17.1 to 1.0.0, installed library sizes for macOS and Windows CRAN binaries are down 10 percent, and the prebuilt static C++ libraries for Linux are 33 percent smaller compared to 0.16.0, despite the addition of many new features.

 <!-- macOS build 0.17.1: